jjasonclark/jjasonclark.com/content/posts/2010-03-01-alt_net_seattle_mini_con_report.md

 date: 2010-03-01
 comments: true
 description: Report on Alt.Net Seattle's first conference
+categories:
-categories: programming
+  - programming
+tags:
+  - conference
-tags: conference, .Net
+  - .Net
 summary: I went to my first Alt.Net Seattle meeting on Saturday.
 It was a mini conference created so the Microsoft MVPs could meet while they were already in Seattle for the MVP global summit.
 I have to say I really liked it.
 title: Alt.Net Seattle mini con report
 url: /alt_net_seattle_mini_con_report